ARTbio/startbio/docs/scRNAseq_tutorials.md

 ## Become more familiar with scRNAseq analysis thanks to these tutorials

-Here is some recommandations to learn how to perform scRNAseq analysis.
-You can find some tutorials in Galaxy or in R.
+Here are some recommandations on learning how to perform scRNAseq analysis.
+You can find some tutorials on Galaxy or on R.

 ### Galaxy Environment
 If you want to use the Galaxy environment but you don't know how to use it, we recommend [the following tutorials](https://training.galaxyproject.org/training-material/topics/introduction/)